The UK’s leading resin flooring specialist

 The simple answer to that question: Yes!

-When properly applied and in the appropriate setting, epoxy flooring is a very safe flooring alternative.
+When properly applied and in the appropriate setting, this type of flooring is a very safe flooring alternative.

-Epoxy resins are a combination of a polymer hardener with an epoxide resin.
+Epoxy resins are a combination of a polymer hardener and an epoxide resin.
 After application, there’s a chemical reaction that occurs.
 This chemical reaction is known as ‘curing’.

 Varying degrees of strength, as well as thermal and chemical resistance, are obtained with differing amounts of resin and hardener.